underpostnet/engine/src/client/public/nexodev/docs/references/Observability and Events.md

 Downstream 5xx is read as `envoy_http_downstream_rq_xx{envoy_response_code_class="5"}`.
 Envoy exposes response classes as one labelled family, not as a `..._rq_5xx` series, so selecting the label is what actually yields the 5xx rate.

 **Underpost · Events and Probes** — probe success and duration by event, Express request rate, and target availability.

+**Underpost · Node Metrics** — CPU and memory percentage per node, RX/TX throughput on `wg0` and the external interfaces, root filesystem usage with disk I/O rates, and the hub's monthly bandwidth against its quota.
+Every panel groups by `instance`, which is the same address the node events resolve a target from, so a spike names a machine an operator can reach.

 Dashboards are file-provisioned and re-read every 30 seconds, so a dashboard change lands without a restart.
 Datasources are provisioned at start only, which is why a sync rolls Grafana and not the other three components.